-Rimvydas Baltaduonis, Ph.D. - Rim - is an assistant professor in the Economics Department at Gettysburg College and a visiting scholar at the Federal Energy Regulatory Commission.
-Dr. Baltaduonis' broad fields of specialty are energy economics, industrial organization, experimental economics, and market design.
+Rimvydas Baltaduonis, Ph.D. - Rim - is an Associate Professor in the Economics Department at Gettysburg College and a Co-Director of Gettysburg Lab for Experimental Economics (GLEE).
+He is also a Visiting Scholar at the Federal Energy Regulatory Commission (FERC).
+Dr. Baltaduonis' broad areas of research interest are industrial organization, energy and environmental economics, experimental and behavioral economics, mechanism design.
 His current research is heavily focused on the design and behavior of energy and particularly electric power markets.
 At Gettysburg College, he teaches Industrial Organization & Public Policy, Energy Economics, and Experimental Economics.
 The National Science Foundation, the International Foundation for Research in Experimental Economics and the Australian Research Council have supported his research.
 Dr. Baltaduonis is also an Affiliate Researcher at the Resources, Energy and Environmental Markets Lab in the University of Sydney, Australia, and at El Centro Vernon Smith de Economia Experimental in Universidad Francisco Marroquin, Guatemala.
 Prior to assuming his position at Gettysburg College, Dr. Baltaduonis was an IFREE Visiting Post-doctoral Fellow in the Interdisciplinary Center for Economic Science at George Mason University and later at the Economics Science Institute at Chapman University.
 He holds a Ph.D. from the University of Connecticut.